 Undergraduate students in the Broad College of Business have choices.
-With seven business majors and nine business minors from which to select, Broad empowers students to tailor their business education to their specific interests and career goals.
+With 7 business majors and 11 business minors from which to select, Broad empowers students to tailor their business education to their specific interests and career goals.

 Students completing undergraduate programs in the Eli Broad College of Business receive a bachelor of arts degree.
 Broad undergraduate students are required to complete a core curriculum that exposes them to diverse subjects and develops well-rounded foundational business knowledge.
 Within the undergraduate program, area requirements include writing, mathematics, integrative studies, basic disciplines and functional fields in business, and elective courses enhancing a student’s course of study.

 Paired with the core curriculum is the major field of concentration (major), which is selected by each student upon admission to the Broad College.
 Each area of concentration allows students to dive deeper into their specific areas of interest and align Broad’s curriculum with their intended career path.

 Within their major concentration, students learn from renowned faculty who are leaders in their respective industries and have the opportunity to collaborate with peers who share similar academic and professional goals.